 "I'm just interested in you."

 She tilted her head a little and gave him a look.
 He was pacing himself with the rest of the bottle, not wanting to finish first and then have to watch her enjoy hers.
 Leaning forward with her hands together and her forearms resting on her knees, she started talking about an old flame.
 "He was quarter Indian.
 Cherokee.
 This was seven years ago in El Reno, Oklahoma.
-He was part of a crew that went around dismantling Pizza Huts.
+He was part of a crew going around dismantling Pizza Huts.
 He used to bring me the dumbest souvenirs.
 He was a sucker for wind-ups.
 Then somebody wound him up.
 Gave'm the humpy-jumpies so bad he jumped right outa his life."

 "Ever have any kids?"